Divorce Taxes Lawyers in Pearland

 Divorces often have significant financial implications for all parties.
 Moving from two incomes to one, dividing up retirement accounts and pensions, and deciding to sell the marital residence can all make a huge impact on a party’s finances.
 But one issue that often gets overlooked during the process is the impact that divorce and division of property can have on taxes.
 The Dieye Firm is here to help you resolve financial issues that could have an impact on your annual tax report.

 One of the biggest changes to divorce cases in Texas in the last few years is the consequence that the Tax Cuts and Jobs Act passed in 2017 has on spousal support.
 Under this new law, any taxpayer who gets divorced after December 31, 2018, will not be able to deduct these payments from their taxable income, as they had been able to do before.
 Individuals who receive spousal payments will not be taxed on this income.
 This will only apply to individuals who finalize their divorce after December 31, 2018.
 This is a serious consideration for anyone who plans on using contractual alimony as an inducement to settle their divorce case.

-Do many individuals also have questions on how they should file their taxes during the divorce – separate, joint, or head of household?
+So many individuals also have questions on how they should file their taxes during the divorce – separate, joint, or head of household?
 It can make sense to file jointly for as long as possible, as married couples get larger standard deductions.
-If you are still married on the last day of the year, then you will be permitted to file jointly.
+If you are still married on the last day of the year, then you are expected to file jointly.
 If you are divorced on the last day of the year, you should file as single or head of household.
 If you choose to file as head of household, you must have been living apart from your spouse for the last six months, and you paid more than half the household costs for at least half the year.
 You will be able to claim an exemption for qualifying dependents.